Last updated on September 7, 2023 at 01:11 pm

-Today’s manufacturing companies require new solutions to maintain safe, adaptable, and well-connected teams across their frontline workforce—and that begins with modern, effective manufacturing communication tools.
+Today’s manufacturing companies require new solutions to maintain safe, adaptable, and well-connected teams across their frontline workforce—and that begins with modern tools for communication in manufacturing.

 This ebook will identify the different roles that frontline manufacturing workers have, the challenges of effective communication, and how theEMPLOYEEapp’s customizable technology can address these challenges.